sunkencity999/typemagic/README.md

-# TypeMagic ✨
+# TypeMagic

 **AI-Powered Text Correction & Formatting for Chrome**

 TypeMagic is a Chrome extension that automatically corrects spelling, grammar, and formatting in any text field across the web.
 Type freely without worrying about accuracy—let AI handle the corrections!

+**Instant Corrections with Keyboard Shortcut**: Press Cmd+Shift+M (Mac) or Ctrl+Shift+M (Windows/Linux) to instantly correct selected text anywhere on the web.

 ## Features

+- **Keyboard Shortcut**: Press Cmd+Shift+M (Mac) or Ctrl+Shift+M (Windows/Linux) for instant corrections
+- **Tone Adjustment**: Choose between "Keep My Voice", "More Professional", or "More Casual"
+- **Bulletize**: Convert paragraphs into clean, organized bullet points
-- 🎯 **Universal Compatibility**: Works on any webpage with text inputs (email, docs, social media, etc.)
+- **Universal Compatibility**: Works on any webpage with text inputs (email, docs, social media, etc.)
-- 🤖 **Multiple AI Providers**: Support for OpenAI, Google Gemini, Anthropic Claude, Ollama, and custom FastAPI endpoints
+- **Multiple AI Providers**: Support for OpenAI, Google Gemini, Anthropic Claude, Ollama, and custom FastAPI endpoints
-- 📝 **Smart Formatting**: Optionally use Markdown to format your text with headers, lists, bold, italic, etc.
+- **Smart Formatting**: Optionally use Markdown to format your text with headers, lists, bold, italic, etc.
-- ⚡ **One-Click Correction**: Click the extension icon and press "Correct Text" to apply corrections
+- **One-Click Correction**: Click the extension icon and press "Correct Text" to apply corrections
-- 📋 **Google Docs Support**: Manual copy/paste workflow for Google Docs compatibility
+- **Google Docs Support**: Manual copy/paste workflow for Google Docs compatibility
-- 🔒 **Privacy-Focused**: Your API keys are stored locally; text is only sent to your chosen AI provider
+- **Privacy-Focused**: Your API keys are stored locally; text is only sent to your chosen AI provider
-- 🎨 **Clean UI**: Beautiful popup interface with gradient design
+- **Clean UI**: Beautiful popup interface with gradient design

 ## Installation